-The Dutch Ministry of Foreign Affairs has established the Dutch Good Growth Fund (DGGF), a revolving fund designed to help small medium enterprises (SMEs) that wish to invest in developing countries and emerging markets.
+The Dutch Ministry of Foreign Affairs has established the Dutch Good Growth Fund (DGGF), a revolving fund designed to help small and medium enterprises (SMEs) that wish to invest in developing countries and emerging markets.

 DGGF is specifically designed for SMEs in low- and middle-income countries and in the Netherlands, which generally experience a lack of appropriate finance for development-related investments and trade.
 It will ultimately fund SMEs located within the total of 68 developing countries, giving special attention to female entrepreneurs, young entrepreneurs and entrepreneurs located in fragile states.
 The DGGF comprises three tracks with a total budget of €700 million over a period of a total of 10 years:

 Track 1 – Loans for investments by Dutch SMEs in the selected countries.

 Track 2 – A ‘fund of funds’ providing finance to investment funds for local SMEs.